dp1140a/ymir/README.md

 I get why Prusa does that and Im cool with it.
 In fact I own a Prusa printer myself.
 But a lot of folks dont.
 Plus Im pretty sure my next printer is gonna be a Voron.
 Lastly I wanted something I could run locally and not have to create an account on.
+So since Im a somewhat technical guy I decided to just write my own.

 ## Thank you:
 * Your Name Here <-- Always looking for help (Especially with Testing Svelte Frontends)